6 Signs He's Not The One...So Stop Wasting Your Time

 The truth is that not every relationship is worth fighting for.
 If you are not feeling fulfilled and happy by your relationship it may be time to stop wasting your time.
 It may be time to move on no matter how much time you have invested in the relationship.
 Know when to cut your loses and get back in the market.

-Do agree with the signs?
+Do you agree with the signs that he’s not the one?
 What are your thoughts on when it’s time to let go?
 Please share your thoughts and experience!

 “...unrequited love does not die; it's only beaten down to a secret place where it hides, curled and wounded.
 For some unfortunates, it turns bitter and mean, and those who come after pay the price for the hurt done by the one who came before.” ― Elle Newmark, The Book of Unholy Mischief